axllent/silverstripe-scss/docs/en/Usage.md

 Requirements::process_combined_files();
 ```

-You can also include scss stylesheets from within your templates:
+You can also include SCSS stylesheets from within your templates:
 ```
 <% require css(themes/site/scss/stylesheet.scss) %>
 <!-- OR -->